TheOldestJun/secret-santa-server/README.md

 /wishes/:id/:userId DELETE wish from appropriate table with user ID.

 /shuffle POST method to shuffle players - everyone gets his santa.
+Shuffeling will be available after 3rd person will register/